Aly-Hussein/SOEN-341-project/README.md

  To develop a simplified version of Amazon / an online shopping website.

- Two types of users can register: Sellers and Buyers.
+ Two types of users can register: Vendors and Buyers.

- Sellers can add, modify or remove their products, and view total sales.
+ Vendors can add, modify or remove their products, and view total sales.

  Buyers can browse through product categories, click on products, select quantities and add to cart, modify their cart and purchase items.